I am often asked questions about Psychodynamic Therapy and the services I provide. These Frequently Asked Questions may assist you.

 Q: I have seen therapy websites that say I can change my therapist as often as I want.
 That makes sense right?

 A: That model of working can enable a client to avoid talking about some of their hardest material.
 In my humble opinion it is not a good way to work.
-When things get tough, and they might, then simply walking away and starting again does you no favours at all.
+When things get tough, and they might, simply walking away and starting again may do you no favours at all.

 I hope these Frequently Asked Questions have been of use to you.
-If you have further questions or would like a free 30 minute consultation then please do get in touch.
+If you have further questions or would like a free 15 minute chat then please do get in touch.
 Call or text me on 07396 737999.